DelaramRajaei/Data-Mining-FinalProject/README.md

 The notebook explores hyperparameter tuning using a grid search approach to optimize the XGBoost model's performance.
 The best parameters are identified, and the model is retrained with these parameters.

 ## Conclusion <a name="conclusion"></a>
-The project concludes by summarizing the results and providing insights into the impact of hyperparameter changes.
-Visualization of the hyperparameter effects is presented to aid in understanding the model's behavior under different configurations.
-The final model showcases improved performance after hyperparameter tuning.
+According to the drawn charts, the only parameter that has a more significant impact is the learning rate; the other parameters, as observed, have horizontal plots, indicating that they do not have much influence on the model's performance.

 Feel free to explore the notebook for a detailed walkthrough of each step and the corresponding code.